-OIOS makes three important recommendations to the five peacekeeping missions and one important recommendation to DPO.
+50. OIOS makes three important recommendations to the five peacekeeping missions and one important recommendation to the Department of Peace Operations.

-Recommendation 1: (Results A and B)
+Recommendation 1 (results A and B)

-Each mission should strengthen its political affairs component performance assessment and reporting, including through linkages with CPAS, to determine the relevance of its political affairs activities to achieving longer term outcomes and to articulate key expectations and outcomes of its political work.
+Each mission should strengthen its political affairs component performance assessment and reporting, including through linkages with the Comprehensive Planning and Performance Assessment System, to determine the relevance of its political affairs activities to achieving longer-term outcomes and to articulate key expectations and outcomes of its political work.